SiddhantChalke/SiddhantChalke/README.md

 - 👋 Hi, I’m @SiddhantChalke
 - 👀 I’m interested in Web Design and Development
-- 🌱 I’m currently learning some Web technologies.
+- 🌱 I’m currently learning React JS.
 - 💞️ I’m looking to collaborate on various projects concerned with above mentioned domains
 - 📫 How to reach me ...email en19331041@git-india.edu.in
                                siddhantchalke20@gmail.com